njsmith/posy/pybi/README.md

     want to know what version of the Python language that supports, then that's recorded in the `python_version` marker.

-  * `tags`: The PEP 425 tags supported by this interpreter, in preference order, except that the special platform tag `PLATFORM` should replace any platform tags that depend on the final installation system.
+  * [Provisional] `tags`: The wheel tags supported by this interpreter, in preference order, except that the special platform tag `PLATFORM` should replace any platform tags that depend on the final installation system.

-    Rationale: Pybi installers already need to be able to compute the set of platform tags for a given system in order to determine whether a `.pybi` file is compatible.
-So the idea is that they can combine their own list of platform tags with this list of platform-independent tags to determine which wheels are compatible with a given Pybi environment, without installing or running the Pybi environment.

-    TODO: is this really workable?
-There are also cases where the platform tags depend on the installed binary.
-For example, most Windows *systems* are compatible with both `win32` and `win_amd64`, and you can use either for the Python install, but then once you pick one you have to use the same platform for wheels.
-So a pybi installer needs to know that `win32` and `win_amd64` are both ok tags for pybis, but it feels awkward to also expect it to hardcode the knowledge of how those affect the resulting wheels.

-    I guess in this particular case it could be worked around within the pybi itself.
-On Windows, the interpreter also determines the full set of platform tags, so there's no need to use the `PLATFORM` wildcard at all -- the `pybi.json` can just list the full set of explicit tags.
-But there are probably similar cases on other systems?
-E.g. Linux 32/64 bit, or macOS on ARM with Rosetta 2?

-    I guess all of these cases have in common that there are multiple platform tags at the system level, but then the choice of interpreter restricts you to just a subset of them, and the subset can be determined by doing a simple string match on the suffix of the platform tags (because that's where we put basic arch stuff).
-    So we could potentially add a field like `"restrict_platforms":
-    ["_x86_64"]` or `"restrict_platforms": ["_universal2", "_arm64"]`?

-    macOS is particularly tricky with its fat binaries.
-Suppose we're on Apple Silicon:

-    - if your interpreter and *all* of your packages are `universal2`, then you can run the interpreter in either ARM or x86-64 mode (via Rosetta 2).
-    - if your interpreter is `universal2`, and all of your packages are `universal2` or ARM, then you can run the interpreter in ARM mode and it's fine.
-    - if your interpreter is `universal2`, and all of your packages are `universal2` or x86-64, then you *have* to run the interpreter in x86-64 mode (which requires a special request at startup), but then it will work

-    So a `universal2` pybi lets you pick which kind of environment you want, but you do have to pick at install time!
-So what would you put in `restrict_platforms` for a `universal2` pybi?

-    In some ways it would be easier if we always had separate binaries for x86-64/arm64...

-    UGH: actually the thing I said above about suffixes is also wrong for another reason: my laptop is primarily glibc based, but it has musl installed to (`apt install musl` on ubuntu).
-So at the platform level it actually can install both manylinux and musl interpreters, but then once you pick one, you need your wheels to match.
-So uh... `"restrict_platforms": ["musllinux_*_x86_64"]`?
-    this is getting messy... regex or glob, which regex/glob syntax... maybe we should give up on the whole approach?
+    Discussion: It would be nice™ if installers could compute a pybi's corresponding wheel tags ahead of time, so that they could install wheels into the unpacked pybi without needing to actually invoke the python interpreter to query its tags – both for efficiency and to allow for more exotic use cases like setting up a Windows environment from a Linux host.

+    But unfortunately, it's impossible to compute the full set of platform tags supported by a Python installation ahead of time, because they can depend on the final system:

+    - A pybi tagged `manylinux_2_12_x86_64` can always use wheels tagged as `manylinux_2_12_x86_64`.
+It also *might* be able to use wheels tagged `manylinux_2_17_x86_64`, but only if the final installation system has glibc 2.17+.

+    - A pybi tagged `macosx_11_0_universal2` (= x86-64 + arm64 support
+      in the same binary) might be able to use wheels tagged as `macosx_11_0_arm64`, but only if it's installed on an "Apple Silicon" machine.

+    In these two cases, an installation tool can still work out the appropriate set of wheel tags by computing the local platform tags, taking the wheel tag templates from `pybi.json`, and swapping in the actual supported platforms in place of the magic `PLATFORM` string.
+Since pybi installers already need to compute platform tags to pick a pybi in the first place, this is pretty simple.

+    However, there are other cases that are even more complicated:

+    - You can (usually) run both 32- and 64-bit apps on 64-bit
+      Windows.
+So a pybi installer might compute the set of allowable pybi tags as [`win32`, `win_amd64`].
+But you can't then just take that set and swap it into the pybi's wheel tag template or you get nonsense:

+      ```
+        [
+          "cp39-cp39-win32",
+          "cp39-cp39-win_amd64",
+          "cp39-abi3-win32",
+          "cp39-abi3-win_amd64",
+          ...
+        ]
+      ```

+      To handle this, the installer needs to somehow understand that a `manylinux_2_12_x86_64` pybi can use a `manylinux_2_17_x86_64`
+      wheel, even though those tags are different, but a `win32` pybi *can't* use a `win_amd64` wheel, because those tags are different.

+      And similar issues arise for other 64-bit OSes.

+    - A pybi tagged `macosx_11_0_universal2` might be able to use wheels tagged as `macosx_11_0_x86_64`, but only if it's installed on an x86-64 machine *or* it's installed on an ARM machine *and* the interpreter is invoked with the magic incantation that tells macOS to run a binary in x86-64 mode.
+So how the installer plans to invoke the pybi matters too!

+    So... it's not 100% clear if the `tags` field is useful, since taking advantage of it seems to require hard-coded logic in the pybi installer.
+But the cost of included it seems pretty low (worst case, installers just ignore it), so I guess we'll include it now with a [Provisional] marking?

-  * `paths`: The install paths needed to install wheels, as relative paths starting at the root of the zip file.
+  * `paths`: The install paths needed to install wheels (same keys as `sysconfig.get_paths()`), as relative paths starting at the root of the zip file.

-    Rationale: `tags` and `paths` together should be enough to let an installer choose wheels and install them into an unpacked pybi environment, without invoking Python.

-    In addition: it must be possible to invoke the Python interpreter by running `{paths["scripts"]}/python`.
-If there are alternative interpreter entry points (e.g. `pythonw` for Windows GUI apps), then they should also be in that directory under their conventional names, with no version number attached.
+    It must be possible to invoke the Python interpreter by running `{paths["scripts"]}/python`.
+If there are alternative interpreter
+    entry points (e.g. `pythonw` for Windows GUI apps), then they should also be in that directory under their conventional names, with no version number attached.

+    Rationale: `tags` (if usable) and `paths` together are enough to let an installer choose wheels and install them into an unpacked pybi environment, without invoking Python.
+Besides, we need to write down the interpreter location somewhere, so it's two birds with one stone.

   You can probably generate a valid `pybi.json` file by doing: